 While the thatch roofing has been completed, there is still work being done on the interior of the new bridge.
 Because we are expanding the space for the three tigers, we are in the process of moving rock so we can complete the details of the outdoor yard as well as adding new features to the public viewing area.

 Zoo Knoxville has generously offered to care for the three Sumatran tigers for a few months while we complete the renovations to the exhibit.
 The three sisters came from Topeka Zoo and can be seen on exhibit at Zoo Knoxville.
-They will move to Nashville later this year.
+They will move to Nashville in spring 2018.